datafaust/data-engineering-sample/Python/shift_builder/walkthrough.md

 --requirements.txt
 ```

-`main.py` runs a combination fo the functions located in `functions.py` that are made globally available via the `__init__.py`.
+`main.py` runs a combination for the functions located in `functions.py` that are made globally available via the `__init__.py`.
 The only hard coded elements are the data source directories.

 # Automating the process